near-horizon/horizon/api/README.md

 ## File structure

-- [main.rs](./src/main.rs) - Here is where the app gets bootstraped and ran and where the connection with the database gets established
+- [main.rs](./src/main.rs) - Here is where the app gets bootstrapped and ran and where the connection with the database gets established
 - [lib.rs](./src/lib.rs) - The top level library file which contains module declarations and some helpers used throughout the rest of the library code